Tuesday breakfast: egg toast with ricotta, half an avocado, berries, and matcha

 Sorted by aisle, priced for the week

-The finished Tuesday lunch bowl: salmon, kale, quinoa, avocado, lemon and olive oil
+The finished Tuesday lunch bowl: pan-seared salmon, massaged kale, tri-color quinoa, avocado, lemon and olive oil

 How we build a single bowl